 Logically has previously debunked false claims based on simulation or gameplay videos associated with the Russia-Ukraine war.

-Verdict: Video clips from the Arma 3 video game are uploaded to Facebook to claim that Russian forces are shooting down NATO helicopters.
+Video clips from the Arma 3 video game are uploaded to Facebook to claim that Russian forces are shooting down NATO helicopters.
 Hence we mark this claim as false.